 Friction is a force that restricts or stops the movement of two solid objects sliding along each other.
-The force of friction acts in the opposite direction to which the objects wants to move.
+The force of friction acts in the opposite direction of a moving object.

-When objects rub against each other, they cause friction where they touch.
+When two or more objects rub against each other, they cause friction where they touch.

 It is a strange phenomenon that two rough surfaces can experience so much friction that they stick together (e.g. two pieces of sandpaper).

 By contrast, two very smooth and polished surfaces can also stick together (e.g. two pieces of highly polished and clean glass).